hyperledger/indy-hipe/text/rich-schemas/README.md

 ### Rich Schemas
 The current format for Indy schemas is very straightforward.
 It is a JSON array of strings, each of which will be the name of a property in the issued credential.
+This requires an implicit understanding of the semantic meaning of the schema by issuers, holders, and verifiers.
 There is no way to specify the expected type of each property, nor is it explicit how the property values will be encoded for signing.

 The verifier, holder, and issuer of the credential must make assumptions, and rely on a common library, in order to have